-11 jaw-dropping moments from Trump’s flabbergasting Axios interview
+11 jaw-dropping moments from Trump’s flabbergasting ‘Axios’ interview

 “You think this is as much as we can control it?”
 Swan asks.
 “A thousand deaths a day?”

-Trump responds by emphasizing how great a job he’s done, and throwing state governors under the bus.
+Trump responds by emphasizing how great a job he’s done and throwing state governors under the bus.

 5. “Read the manuals.
 Read the books.”